 - AI in visual testing is also catching up and evolving rapidly with more sophistication in change detection.

 BrowserStack, for example, provides a robust, 24/7 available Selenium grid of 2000+ real browsers and devices for testing.
 By leveraging such a grid, QAs can accelerate testing thanks to features like parallel testing.
 Additionally, by testing in real user conditions, QAs can ensure that the website or app is free of all possible bugs that might tarnish user experience.

 In the realm of software testing, being able to understand what the client wants is of paramount importance.

-- Using AI in software testing, it is possible to examine similar websites and apps to determine what contributes to success among the target audience.
+- Using AI in software testing, examining similar websites and apps to determine what contributes to success among the target audience is possible.

 - Testers can use AI to detect common code flaws that might hinder a software system’s flawless functioning.

-- Additionally, by understanding what the client wants, they can create test cases to ensure that the product does not break when achieving those goals.
+- By understanding what the client wants, they can create test cases to ensure the product does not break when achieving those goals.